JoshSJKim/FCC---FEDL---SASS/README.md

 - It is an efficient method to group similar code into a module to keep it organized.

 - Names for partials start with the underscore character, which tells Sass it is a small segment of CSS.
 It will not be converted into a CSS file.
-- Sass files end with `.scss` file extention.
+- Sass files end with `.scss` file extension.
 - Use the `@import` directive to import the code in the partial to another sass file.

 `_variables.scss`